KingFifer40/Portable-GM_BOT/README.md

 Setting a new personality wipes all conversation history so no old context carries over.

 The AI uses a **single shared group memory** — all `!ai` messages are in one conversation, so the AI sees the full group's context rather than isolated per-user threads.

 ---

+## Profile Picture Swap

+When the bot sends an AI response, it automatically:
+1. Uploads a brightened version of your GroupMe avatar with a **"BOT"** banner stamped across it
+2. Switches its GroupMe profile picture to that image before sending the message
+3. Reverts to your original avatar immediately after

+The two avatar files (`pfp_original.jpg` and `pfp_bot.jpg`) are saved in the `AI-BOT/` folder on first run.
+This feature is skipped gracefully if the avatar can't be downloaded.

+---